|

 Maidenhead,

-Georef, and
+Georef,

 State Plane.